suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 <Tbx>
 	<p>
+		I lose it here—All the
-		By the time I reached this final stanza, something snapped.
-All the lingering politeness, the years of academic restraint, the American-style critical thinking I tried to graft onto my Bengali bones—everything gave way to a kind of obscene honesty that felt truer than any editorial column I ever read.
+		lingering politeness is gone, the years of academic restraint, the American-style critical thinking I tried to graft onto my Bengali bones—everything gave way to a kind of obscene honesty that felt truer than any editorial column I ever read.
 India is full of loud, self-important pests—anchors,